How do I create a buyer persona?

 What should a B2B buyer persona template include?

 Your B2B buyer persona should include five core sections that sales can reference during discovery calls.
 Demographics cover job title, company size, industry, and years of experience.
 Goals include specific outcomes they need like revenue growth, cost reduction, or compliance requirements.
-Challenges identify obstacles preventing success and internal constraints they face.
+Challenges identify obstacles preventing success and the internal constraints they face.
 The buying process section maps research methods, stakeholder involvement, and decision timelines.
-Communication preferences specify preferred channels, content types, and messaging tone that resonates with them.
+Communication preferences specify preferred channels, content types, and the messaging tone that actually resonates.

 Validation